Climate of South Carolina

-South Carolina has a humid subtropical climate, with hot summers throughout most of the State.
+South Carolina has a humid subtropical climate, with hot summers throughout most of the state.
 But, an exception does occur in the Blue Ridge Mountains, as outlier pockets of an Oceanic Climate do exist.
 Mild winters predominate in the eastern and southern part of the state, but cool to occasionally cold winters are the standard in the northwestern area of the state, especially areas at or above 600 feet in elevation.
 On average, between 40 and 80 in of precipitation falls annually across the state, potentially even in excess of 100 inches in portions of the Appalachian temperate rainforest.
 Tropical cyclones, and afternoon thunderstorms due to hot and humid conditions, contribute to precipitation during the summer and sometimes fall months, while extratropical cyclones contribute to precipitation during the fall, winter, and spring months.
 The coast experiences nearly all of their tropical weather impacts from storms coming directly from the Atlantic coast.
 The northwestern area of the state can receive impacts from both Atlantic basin storms moving westward from the coast and also occasionally very heavy rainfall and flooding from storms originating from the Gulf of Mexico that move inland towards the northeast after making landfall from the Florida Panhandle to Louisiana.

 Tornadoes happen mostly in the spring, with a secondary peak in November.
 Hail and damaging winds often occur in summertime thunderstorms.
 Tornadoes are very uncommon in the summer unless a tropical disturbance were to spawn one.

 Temperatures

+The USDA Hardiness Zones for South Carolina range from Zone 7B (5°F to 10°F) in the extreme northwest portion of the state, to Zone 9B (25°F to 30°F) along the southeastern coast.

 South Carolina has a humid subtropical climate (Köppen climate classification Cfa), although high elevation areas in the "Upstate" area have less subtropical characteristics than areas on the Atlantic coastline.
 In the summer, South Carolina is hot and humid with temperatures during the day averaging near 90 F across most of the state with overnight lows near 70 F. Winter temperatures are much less uniform.
 Coastal areas of the state have very mild winters with high temperatures averaging about 60 F and overnight lows close to 38 F. Further inland in the Piedmont, temperatures average between 50 F during the day and 32 F at night.